NASA Unveils Mind-Blowing Map Of The Distant Universe Encompassing 265,000 Ancient Galaxies

 “No image will surpass this one until future space telescopes like James Webb are launched.”

-Following this incredible feat, the Hubble team is planning to put together a second mosaic of a different area the sky, one pieced together from more than 5,200 images taken by the space telescope.
+Following this incredible feat, the Hubble team is planning to put together a second mosaic of a different area of the sky, one pieced together from more than 5,200 images taken by the space telescope.